ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.0 =
+* The design of the plugin settings page is completely redone.
+* Added additional donate link to the "Plugins" page.
+* Readme for translations updated.
+* Advertisement banner removed.
+* The 'Using' section renamed to 'Usage'.
+* My Unicode signature added to the main file.
+* The 'front.css' file renamed to 'frontend.css'.
+* The donate button replaced with new.
+* The 'Donate' section renamed to 'Support'.
+* The 'donate.png' image removed.
+* Options from the settings page moved to a separate file.
+* Fixed a bug due to which the jQuery library was not loaded on the front end of the website if the visitor did not logged-in.
+* Added stylized descriptions of sections on the "Settings" tab.
+* Additional "Support" section added.
+* Added tab navigation menu for the settings page.
+* Added additional tabs on the settings page.
+* Added the CSS fix for height of line.
+* Code of the 'admin.css' file improved and better commented.
+* The 'bootstrap-checkbox.min.js' file renamed to 'bootstrap-checkbox.js'.
+* A full version of the Bootstrap framework is integrated.
+* Added the CSS code for the custom list numbers on the plugin settings page.
+* The main font is changed to "Verdana".
+* All PHP and HTML code is better formatted.
+* The header on the settings page of plugin is redesigned.
+* The "LICENSE.txt" file renamed to "license.txt".
+* The "humans.txt" file added.
+* On the plugin settings page, the "valign='top'" attribute removed from the "tr" element of HTML table and added the appropriate analog in CSS .
+* The "_service_info" setting added to the data-base.
+* Added function for managing information about the version number of the plugin.
+* Added the "Hello" message that show when the plugin is just installed.
+* Added the "Error" message that show when user is trying to degrade the version number of the plugin.
+* Fixed the parameter that contain the path to source files in all translation files.
+* The POT file updated.
+* Translations updated.

 = 1.3 =
 * Added the Readme.txt file for translation contribution.
 * Added global constant for plugin text-domain.
 * Fixed the "Undefined variable: block_height" error.
 * Translations updated.
 * Ad banner replaced with new.

 = 1.2 =
 * Added prefixes to the stylesheet and script names when using wp_enqueue_style() and wp_enqueue_script().
 * Added constant for storing the plugin version number.

 = 1.1 =
 * Style sheet of settings page improved and better commented.
 * JS code improved.
 * Checkboxes replaced with cool triggers by using Bootstrap framework and Bootstrap-checkbox component.
 * Added the ability to use shortcodes in the text widgets.

 = 1.0.1 =
 * POT file updated.
 * Russian translation updated.
 * Image "thanks.png" removed.
 * Advertisement replaced by new.
 * Added the subject with plugin name to email address on settings page.

 = 1.0 =
 * The directory structure is changed.
 All files are moved to directories with names of file extensions.
 * Some changes in design of settings page.